krenalis/krenalis/doc/src/developers/file.md

 - `Name`: short name, typically the name of the file type.
 For example, "Excel", "CSV", "Parquet", etc.

-- `SourceDescription`: brief description of the connector when the connector is used as a source.
-It should complete the sentence "Add an action to ...".

-- `DestinationDescription`: brief description of the connector when the connector is used as a destination.
-It should complete the sentence "Add an action to ...".

 - `Icon`: icon in SVG format representing the file type.
 Since it's embedded in HTML pages, it's best to be minimized.

 - `Extension`: main extension of the file type that the connector reads and writes.
 It's used as a placeholder in the input field, where the user indicates the file name to read or write.